aichaos/rivescript-playground/README.md

 to share code snippets with others (for example, to demonstrate how to do something or reproduce a bug).

+You can use the live RiveScript Playground site at <https://play.rivescript.com/>

 This is a simple Python Flask web app that requires no database or configuration at all: not even session secret keys need to be set up.